NorthBridge/playbook/README.md

 	python manage.py runserver [host:port]

 Now you can go to \<host\>:\<port\>/admin and login using the user created above.
 You can create groups and regular users that will be used to login into the playbook application (\<host\>:\<port\>/playbook).

+A main restriction is that the user's email must match the volunteer's email.
+It is through this relation that we can link a django user and the volunteer's informations.
+For now there is no database constraint ensuring this.